Wasing PYO Pumpkins & Woodland Trail

 Since 2008 we have also been producing hot water and heating for the venue, using woodchip from our sustainably managed woodlands.

-We are proud that Wasing has one of the largest Countryside Stewardship schemes in the South East.
-With numerous wildlife margins across the estate, our philosophy is that organic farming for nature and food are natural bedfellows.
+We are proud that Wasing has a large Countryside Stewardship scheme with numerous areas of the estate devoted to promoting wildlife.
 We also look after around 6 miles of river frontage of the River Kennet and Enborne, which has amongst the largest range of flora and fauna of any lowland river in the UK.
 Some of those include habitat for 21 species of Dragonfly, Cranefly, the Whorl Snail, rare bat species, and numerous farmland birds such as Yellowhammer, Skylarks, Linnet and Chaffinch.